johnsondarin94/Simple-CRMS/README.txt

 types of reports by selecting the desired report and clicking "generate" the data will populate in the text field.
 To exit the application navigate to the customers page and click sign off.

-Description of additional report: The additional report added provides a total hour count of all appointments.
+Description of additional report: The additional report added provides a total hour count of all upcoming appointments.
+Report was chosen because in future builds could provide functionality for more refined scheduling practices, delegating work more evenly and for other financial reasons.
+(Assuming FakeCompany INC) is a paid service.

 MySQL Connector version number: mysql-connector-java-8.0.25